Dhiraj123-star/Churnlytics/README.md

 ## Core Features 🚀

-1. **Churn Prediction** 🔮:
+1. **Churn Prediction** 🔮
-   - The API predicts the likelihood of a customer churning based on their attributes, such as contract type, tenure, payment method, and more.
+   - Predicts the likelihood of a customer churning based on their attributes, such as contract type, tenure, payment method, and more.
-   - Predictions are made using a trained machine learning model.
+   - Uses a trained machine learning model.

-2. **Batch Prediction** 📥:
+2. **Batch Prediction** 📥
-   - Users can upload a CSV file containing multiple customer records.
+   - Upload a CSV file with multiple customer records.
-   - The API processes the CSV and returns predictions for each customer in the dataset.
+   - Returns predictions for each customer in the dataset.

-3. **Model and Encoder Management** 🔧:
+3. **Model and Encoder Management** 🔧
-   - The API supports loading and using a pre-trained machine learning model and encoders.
+   - Loads and uses pre-trained machine learning model and encoders.
-   - If a new category is encountered in the data (e.g., a new contract type), the model will classify it as 'UNKNOWN', preventing errors from unseen labels.
+   - Unseen categorical values are labeled as `'UNKNOWN'`.
-   - The encoders are updated after every prediction batch to ensure they reflect the most recent data.
+   - Encoders are updated after each batch to reflect new categories.

-4. **Error Handling** ⚠️:
+4. **Error Handling** ⚠️
-   - Comprehensive error handling to guide users if there are missing columns or issues during prediction.
+   - Comprehensive error handling for missing columns, invalid data, or internal errors.
-   - Provides clear messages when required columns are missing or if there is a problem with the model or encoders.
+   - Clear messages guide users to resolve issues.

 ## API Endpoints 🔌